eecs370/eecs370.github.io/projects/p2_spec.md

 # 7. Grading, Auto-Grading, and Formatting

+**For spring 21 semester:**  To incentivize starting early, students will receive 1 bonus point  for parts a and l each if they earn all of the available points for exposing instructor bugs **48-hours** before the posted deadlines.

 We will grade primarily on functionality, including error handling, correct assembly, and comprehensiveness of the test suites.